 When a person with a Bitcoin wallet decides to transfer Bitcoin from his wallet’s Bitcoin address to some other wallet’s address, he has to create a transaction and sign it using his private and public key and broadcast this signature transaction to the Bitcoin network.
 Eventually, the goal is to add this new transaction to one of the next Blocks that will be added to the Bitcoin blockchain.

-The job of miners is to pick up those transactions and encapsulate them into a list of transactions which make up a Block.
-In this process, the miner needs to verify each transaction they add and make sure there is no double spending.
+The job of miners is to pick up those transactions and encapsulate them into a list of transactions that make up a Block.
+In this process, the miner needs to verify each transaction they add and make sure there is no double-spending.

 Next, the miner needs to broadcast the new Block he just created to the network.
 If the miner succeeds in doing so before any of the other miners, he will be rewarded with a fixed amount of new BTC that will be reflected in his Bitcoin address.
 To do so, the miner will have to perform the second part of the mining process – solving a complex computational mathematical puzzle.

-In this case, the hash function will take as an input the block’s data which includes all the transactions, the block’s metadata, and the nonce.
-The goal is to find a certain nonce that when it is assigned as an input to the hash function together with the other inputs will output a number which is lower than a certain threshold.
+In this case, the hash function will take as an input the block’s data, which includes all the transactions, the block’s metadata, and the nonce.
+The goal is to find a particular nonce that, when it is assigned as an input to the hash function together with the other inputs will output a number which is lower than a certain threshold.

 The catch is that the only way to find this nonce number is to guess.
-Therefore, miners are required to guess an enormous amount of numbers until they find the right one which fits the requirements.
-So, miners who have a larger amount or more efficient computational power will be able to guess faster and therefore, increase the possibility of them solving the puzzle first.
+Therefore, miners are required to guess an enormous amount of numbers until they find the right one, which fits the requirements.
+So, miners who have a more substantial amount or more efficient computational power will be able to guess faster and, therefore, increase the possibility of them solving the puzzle first.
 The number of “guesses” that the computer produces per second is referred to as the “hash rate.”

 Each time a computer comes up with the right 64-digit number, a new Block is broadcast to the network.
 The moment this happens, the miner is rewarded with the so-called Block reward.
 This is nothing but a pre-determined amount of Bitcoin.
 Currently, the Block reward is 12.5 BTC per block.
 Apart from acting as an incentive mechanism, the Block reward also operates as an inflation mechanism which adds new Bitcoins to the market.
 The current state of the network produces one Block roughly every 10 minutes, meaning that, there are about 1,800 new Bitcoins mined every day.